nehemiaobati/codeigniter/documentation.md

 This module (`App\Modules\Gemini`) is the core of the platform.

 - **6.3.1.
 Generative Text & Multimodal Input**: `GeminiController::generate()` accepts text prompts and uploaded files (images/PDFs).
-It uses `GeminiService` to communicate with models like `gemini-2.0-flash`.
-The system calculates token usage and deducts cost from the user's balance in real-time.
+It uses `GeminiService` to communicate with models like `gemini-2.5-flash`.
+The system uses `ModelPayloadService` to dynamically construct payloads for different model architectures.
+Token usage is calculated and costs are deducted from the user's balance in real-time.
 - **6.3.2.
 Hybrid Memory System (Vector + Keyword)**: Managed by `MemoryService.php`.
   - **Storage:** Interactions are stored in the `interactions` table.
 Entities (keywords) are stored in `entities`.
   - **Retrieval:** The system uses `EmbeddingService` to get vector embeddings of the user's query.
 It performs a cosine similarity search (Semantic) AND a keyword-based search (Lexical).